 Private Life app

 Private Life was an app created by First National Bank (FNB) for its private clients.
-This article by Tamara Oberholster on endangered species appeared in the October 2014 line-up.
+This article by Tamara Oberholster covered South African endangered species.

 DESTINY magazine is a high-end business and lifestyle publication for ambitious, stylish and intellectually curious women who are either actively engaged in business, or aspire to be so.
 DESTINY magazine is read by a wide variety of women – from young, ambitious business assistants and junior associates to well-established, affluent business owners/executives.
 This Executive Intelligence feature by Tamara Oberholster explored whether or not a “perfect” leadership style exists.